 - Feel free to experiment with other spices and herbs!
 Sometimes I like to use fresh rosemary and thyme instead of parsley, especially during the holiday season.
 Fresh citrus zest is also very good in herb butter.

-- If you’re in a hurry and looking to save a bit of time, it’s okay to use a jar of minced garlic or garlic paste in this recipe.
+- If you’re in a hurry and looking to save a bit of time, it’s okay to use a jar of minced garlic or garlic paste in this garlic butter recipe.
 I definitely prefer the taste of freshly grated cloves, but these time saving options will certainly do the trick.

 - To experiment with different flavors in this recipe, consider adding a small amount of fresh lemon juice and grated Parmesan cheese.